SEARCH WITH THE PROGRAM FINDER

 More details are provided on the respective program pages, but in general, the following features are included:

 Yes!
-All of the API internship locations are supported by API Resident Coordinators / Directors who will be available 24/7 to support and assist participants through the internship experience.
+All of the API internship locations are supported by API Resident Coordinators/Directors who are available 24/7 to support and assist participants through the internship experience.

 Each intern will have someone at the internship that is designated as their internship supervisor.
 The expectation is that the supervisor and intern will meet on a weekly basis.

-Unless otherwise specified, the participants will intern 4 days a week for approximately 32 hours per week.
-Internship days are typically Monday - Thursday or Tuesday - Friday.
+Participants will intern for approximately 32 hours per week, Monday - Friday.
 However, there may be instances where the intern must work over the weekend and have days off during the work week.
 For example, hospitality-related organizations often are busiest during weekend hours where it is beneficial to have interns assist.

 No. All API internships are unpaid due to immigration restrictions and availability.